cogentcore/core/README.md

   field to be int64..  for 32bit case, not that big a deal, and for most user-facing cases, int32 is sufficient, so focus on that case??

-* drag should be statefull -- only drag current item -- logic is in there but not working properly
+* drag should be stateful -- only drag current item -- logic is in there but not working properly

 * tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab?